pure-fish/pure/tools/installer.md

+# Testing the installer

-To test the installer locally we created a docker image to provide a clean environment.
+To test the installer script locally we created [a docker image](./Dockerfile) to provide a clean environment.

 First build the image